 Failure to satisfy the required periodic ethics training shall be considered a violation of a membership duty.
 Failure to meet the requirement in any three year cycle will result in suspension of membership for the first two months (January and February) of the year following the end of any three year two (2)-year cycle or until the requirement is met, whichever occurs sooner.
 On March 1 of that year, the membership of a member who is still suspended as of that date will be automatically terminated.

+Continuing Member Education Requirements

+Effective January 1, 2022, through December 31, 2024 and for successive three year periods thereafter, each REALTOR® member of the association shall be required to complete an education program approved by the Board of Directors and comprised of not more than six (6) hours of cumulative instruction with respect to brokerage management or Board of Member practices that might result in a significant legal vulnerability and possible liability to the Board and its Members, such as violations of antitrust laws, agency laws, civil rights laws, or other similar public policies.

+This requirement will be considered satisfied upon presentation of evidence that the member has completed an educational program conducted by this Association or any other recognized educational institution which, subject to the opinion of the Board of Directors, is an adequate substitute for the training programs conducted by the Association.
+Any member who fails to meet this requirement will be suspended until this requirement is fulfilled.